Beverley Randolph (aviator)

-Beverley Randolph (January 20, 1923 – April 4, 1958), United States Navy, was a decorated Naval Aviator who is most noted for sacrificing his life to steer his disabled Grumman F-11 away from a neighborhood to save the people below.
+Beverley Randolph (January 20, 1923 – April 4, 1958) was a decorated Naval Aviator in the United States Navy, most noted for sacrificing his life to steer his disabled Grumman F-11 away from a neighborhood, saving the people below.

-Randolph flew over 23 combat missions during the Korean War with VF-154.
+During the Korean War, Randolph flew over 23 combat missions with VF-154.

 Career

 U.S. Naval Academy Midshipman

-Randolph was on the Battalion Track and Bowling team and was also on the Reception Committee.
-He graduated on the year of the Academy's centennial, in 1945.
+Randolph was a member of the Battalion Track and Bowling teams and the Reception Committee.
+In 1945, he graduated in the centennial year of the Academy.

 Naval Aviator

 Randolph received his "wings of gold" as a Naval Aviator in 1947.
-He attended the United States Naval Test Pilot School at the Naval Air Test Center, NAS Patuxent River, Maryland with the TPS Class 16, the same class as Vice Admiral William Porter Lawrence.
+He attended the United States Naval Test Pilot School at the Naval Air Test Center, NAS Patuxent River, Maryland with TPS Class 16, the same class as Vice Admiral William Porter Lawrence.

 Test pilot and accident

 A letter from Captain F.B.
-Gilkerson to Randolph's parents unofficially addresses the events of the accident.
-The letter states the findings are based on circumstantial evidence based on the wreckage, witness interviews, and transcribed tape from radio transmissions.
+Gilkerson to Randolph's parents addresses the events of the accident.
+The letter states that findings are based on circumstantial evidence derived from the wreckage, witness interviews, and transcribed tape from radio transmissions.
 The findings are as follows:

 About five minutes before the crash, Bev reported to the control tower and requested landing instructions.
 About two minutes later he reported in a very calm voice that he had an "indication" of fire in the afterburner section of the airplane.
 The tower cleared him to land on runway 6 and asked his position.
 Bev reported that he was 4 miles East and the tower offered runway 31 if desired.
 Bev said he would try to get in on runway 6.
 The first indication that anyone had of real trouble came about a minute later when Bev reported that he was going to be short.